olanikeowo/LITA_CAPSTONE_SALES_PERFORMANCE_PROJECT/README.md

 ---
 ### RECOMMENDATION
  I recommend there should be an increase in marketing campaign,so that more people can be awared of the products in order to be an increase in demand.
+Implememt a loyalty program that rewards customers with discounts and early access to sales.
+Establish sales targets and reward top performers with bonuese and other incentives.

   Thank you for reading
    - I am open to an entry-level Data Analyst role.